Have you ever heard of serviced apartments?

 Looking online is currently the best way to find a serviced apartment.

-Searching for serviced apartments online gives you plenty of information and lets you compare serviced apartments in a convenient way.
+Searching for serviced apartments in Bangkok online gives you plenty of information and lets you compare them without having to actually go there.

-Agoda has a good selection of listings and they have a “serviced apartments” page to make things easy for you.
+Agoda has a good selection of listings and has a “serviced apartments” page to make searching easier for you.

-You can also book them for a maximum of 90 days.
-After that, it’s possible to deal with a serviced apartment directly to extend your contract.
+You can also book through Agoda for a maximum of 90 days.
+After that, you can go right through the property manager of the serviced apartment to extend your lease.

 Booking.com also lists hundreds of serviced apartments in Bangkok.
-You need to use the “serviced apartment” filter.
-However, you can book them for a maximum of 30 days only.
+Just use the “serviced apartment” filter.
+However, you can only book for a maximum of 30 days using this website.

 You still need to sign a lease when renting a serviced apartment.

-Leases for serviced apartments are similar to leases for condos.
-The main difference is the duration of the contract.
+Leases for serviced apartments are similar to the leases you sign when renting an apartment in Bangkok.
+The main difference is the duration of the lease.

-When renting a condo, you usually sign a one-year lease.
-If you break the lease, you won’t get your security deposit back.
+When renting standard apartments, you usually sign a one-year lease.
+If you break the lease, you won’t get your security deposit back in some cases.

 A signed copy of your passport is the only thing you need when signing a lease.